andy-mueller/tictactoe-java/README.md

 tictactoe-java
 ==============

 A Tic Tac Toe game written in Java using TDD and following the [S.O.L.I.D.][solid] principles.
-The code can be compiled and executed using maven.
+The code can be compiled and executed using maven and JDK 7.

    [solid]: http://www.objectmentor.com/resources/articles/Principles_and_Patterns.pdf